1st Somerset Militia: Dartmoor

 Napoleon abdicated in April 1814 and it appeared that the wars were over.
 In September the English militia regiments in Ireland were ordered back to their home counties to be disembodied.
 The 1st Somerset assembled at Cork on 24 September and sailed next day on three transports, the Portland (4 companies), Prince of Wales (4) and Hannah (2).
 After sailing via the Isles of Scilly the transports finally reached Plymouth on 11 October.
 The regiment set off to Taunton to be disembodied, the men marching in their breeches and leggings, their trousers being worn out.
 On arrival at Taunton they were told that the order to disembody had been countermanded.
 This caused much disappointment, and 200 of the men signed a petition to the Commander-in-Chief asking to be disembodied.
 Nevertheless, on 31 October they were marched back to Dartmoor to relieve two regular battalions.
 The prison now housed American prisoners from the continuing War of 1812, the French having been repatriated.
 In December two Privates of the regiment were commended for detecting four prisoners attempting to escape.

-Old print reproduced by Baring-Gould, Devonshire Characters and Strange Events.